ibm-cloud-docs/account/ts-add-usersorg.md

 1. From the {{site.data.keyword.cloud_notm}} console menu bar, click **Manage** > **Account**, and select **Company contacts**.
 1. Go to your organization, and view the information of organization manager on the **USERS** tab.

-If you can't invite users because you're a collaborator and not a member, you must close your previous {{site.data.keyword.Bluemix_notm}} account and then be invited to join the account as a member of the organization.
+If you can't invite users because you're a collaborator and not a member, you must close your previous {{site.data.keyword.cloud_notm}} account and then be invited to join the account as a member of the organization.
 To close your previous account and join the account as a member, complete the following steps:

-1. Contact [{{site.data.keyword.Bluemix_notm}} Support](https://cloud.ibm.com/unifiedsupport/supportcenter){: external} to open a support case and request to close your account.
+1. Contact [{{site.data.keyword.cloud_notm}} Support](https://cloud.ibm.com/unifiedsupport/supportcenter){: external} to open a support case and request to close your account.
 If you have data that is associated with your old account that you want to save and move to the new account, include this information in your email.
 1. After your account is closed, have a user with the organization manager role invite you to the organization as an organization manager.
-Then, sign up for {{site.data.keyword.Bluemix_notm}} from the invitation.
+Then, sign up for {{site.data.keyword.cloud_notm}} from the invitation.